-The efficiency of the galvanic corrosion protection (GCP) of the steel reinforcement of a novel Embedded Zinc Anode (EZA) is evaluated on three types of civil structures - abutment of a road bridge in the Styrian Alps in Austria, concrete abutments of a steel bridge and support-beams for the bearings of a road bridge in the Netherlands.
-The EZA is applied to the surface of concrete members whose steel is to be protected from corrosion by embedding a zinc mesh into a proprietary binder matrix.
+The efficiency of the galvanic corrosion protection (GCP) of the steel reinforcement with a novel embedded zinc anode (EZA) is evaluated on four types of civil structures - abutment of a road bridge in the Styrian Alps in Austria, concrete abutments of a steel bridge and support-beams for the bearings of four viaducts in the Netherlands and a parking deck in Switzerland.

 The efficiency of the GCP was monitored with embedded reference cells, concrete resistivity - and macro cell sensors.
-Data collected over a period of up to nearly 5 years show that the EZA protects the steel reinforcement efficiently and reliably.
+Data collected over a period of up to nearly 6 years show that the EZA protects the steel reinforcement efficiently and reliably.
 Based on these data, estimation of expected service time is discussed.
-Data from a pilot study are presented that indicate an efficient migration of chloride ions towards the anode and their chemical immobilization in the binder matrix.
+Data indicate an efficient migration of chloride ions towards the anode and their chemical immobilization in the binder matrix.